* Does not include climbing permit

 What is the pace like?

 We use an easy to moderate pace throughout the entire trip.
 The adventure as a whole, and certainly the days when we are carrying heavy loads, is generally characterized as strenuous.
 While the distances we cover on a daily basis are relatively short, the altitudes to which we travel are very high and the days of hiking and climbing can be very challenging.
-Overall, our climbers find the pace very reasonable - at the appropriate speed to cover the distance we need to do that day without going too quickly or too slowly.
+Overall, our guides set a reasonable pace - at the appropriate speed to cover the distance we need that day without going too quickly or too slowly.
 This is true of summit day as well.

 What tents do we use?